willholsten/carmichael-kingham-co/content/expertise.md

 pageTitle: Expertise
 pageSummary: >-
   We provide corporate accounting and advisory services to help businesses grow.
-  Here are some of the services we provide.
-If you need something that's listed below please get in touch as are more than happy to provide ad hoc solutions.
+  We are more than happy to provide ad hoc solutions not listed below, please contact us to discuss further.
 expertise:
   - body: >-
       Let us take the stress out of bookkeeping, we take care of all your